yboodhan/express-daily-planet/readme.md

 Welcome to the Daily Planet.
 We need your superhuman developer skills to help us share news with the world.
 We've seen that you have some Express knowledge and need you to make us a MVP website as soon as possible.

-You'll need to use a JSON file of `articles` to create and display articles.
+You'll need to hook your server up to a database to create, stoore and display articles.

 ##Getting Started

-> For your first Express deliverable, we'll be setting everything up from scratch.
-In the future, we'll start using a template, complete with linters and all!
+> For your first Express deliverable, we'll be setting everything up from
+> scratch.
+In the future, we'll start using a template, complete with linters
+> and all!

 #### Setting Up the Server

 To get going we need to set up a basic Express server (see today's notes for full details).

 * Fork/clone this repository
 * Run `npm init` in the directory
-* Install express, ejs, and body-parser via npm
+* Install express, ejs, body-parser, express-ejs-layouts, pg, pg-hstore via npm
 * Create an index.js file
 * Setup a basic Express server with a root route